-5 Ideas for Swag Bag Items with Staying Power
+5 Ideas for Event Swag Bag Items with Staying Power

 While many planners are considering a virtual approach to swag that eliminates much of this waste, for others traditional bags still make the most sense.
 If that’s your scenario, we encourage you to increase the “staying power” or your promos by focusing on items that bring the most value to your specific attendee base.
 Read on for five tips on a gifting strategy that goes the distance.